mga-97/r1-object-retrieval/modules/nextLocPlanner/README.md

 - `next` : responds the next unchecked location or noLocation
 - `set <locationName> <status>` : sets the status of a location to unchecked, checking or checked
 - `set all <status>` : sets the status of all locations
+- `find <locationName>` : checks if a location is in the list of the available ones
 - `list` : lists all the locations and their status
 - `list2` : lists all the locations divided by their status
 - `stop` : stops the nextLocationPlanner module